Poomalai: Production

 Poomalai was directed by P. Neelakantan, written by M. Karunanidhi and produced by Murasoli Maran under Meghala Pictures.
 Art direction was handled by B. Nagarajan, cinematography by Amirtham and editing by R. Devarajan.
 Karunanidhi appeared as himself onscreen, giving the film's opening monologue.
 Although Karunanidhi was the owner of Meghala Pictures, he was not credited as the film's producer.

 Themes

 Historian R. Kannan said that Karunanidhi used to ingeniously weave contemporary politics into the dialogues he wrote for films, and named a dialogue in Poomalai where the sister speaks highly of her brother and threatens to shoot anyone speaking ill of him as an example.

 Soundtrack

 The soundtrack was composed by R. Sudarsanam.
-The lyrics were written by Mayavanathan, Seetharaman, Kavi Rajagopal, Kumaradevan and M. Karunanidhi.

 Release

 Poomalai was released on 23 October 1965, during that year's Diwali day.
 Meghala Pictures distributed the film themselves in Madras, while other distributors did so in other districts of Tamil Nadu.
 According to historian Vamanan, the film landed Karunanidhi in deep debt.